josephsl/wintenApps/readme.md

 * Weather.
 * Miscellaneous modules for controls such as Start Menu tiles.

+Note: this add-on requires Windows 10 Version 1507 (build 10240) or later and NVDA 2015.4 or later.

 ## General

 * In context menus for Start Menu tiles, submenus are properly recognized.
 * When minimizing windows (Windows+M), "pane" is no longer announced (noticeable if using Insider Preview builds).
 * Certain dialogs are now recognized as proper dialogs.
-This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later.
+This include Insider Preview dialog (settings app) and new-style UAC dialog in build 14328 and later for NvDA 2016.2.1 or earlier.
 * Time picker announcement works in non-English locales.
-* Appearance/close of suggestions for certain search fields (notably Settings app) is announced via sounds.
+* Appearance/close of suggestions for certain search fields (notably Settings app) is announced via sounds and/or brailled.

 ## Alarms and clock

 * Time picker values are now announced.
 This also affects the control used to select when to restart to finish installing Windows updates.

+* Calendar and Mail

+* NVDA no longer announces "read-only" for appointment subject in Calendar and message content in Mail.

 ## Calculator